 Street ladies abound in Laos, you’ll see them on every street where tourist gather.
 Street ladies I hear you say?
 Sorry to disappoint but I am strictly talking of the pancake making variety.
-In Luang Prabang and here in Vang Vieng there are loads of friendly street food vendors offering the sidewalk offering fresh-cooked Laos style street food.
-Baguettes, pancakes, noodles, soups and of course shakes, much of it is not traditional Laos street food, but it’s none the less tasty.
-While most of the street food stalls are identical in what they offer, they do differ in quality as you would expect.
+In Luang Prabang and here in Vang Vieng there are loads of friendly street food vendors lining the sidewalk offering fresh-cooked Laos style street food.
+Baguettes, pancakes, noodles, soups and. of course, shakes, much of it is not traditional Laos street food, but it’s no less tasty. for it While most of the street food stalls are identical in what they offer, they do differ in quality as you would expect.
 We found our favourites in Vang Vieng, Luang Prabang and Vientiane and once found we continued using them for the duration of our stay.
 Let’s talk about Laos street food, traditional, night market and tourist style.

 Street Food in Laos